 If you have an existing central air system that no longer provides enough cooling power, having your unit inspected to ensure it’s the right size for your home and then upgrading is a great way to increase airflow and efficiency.
 Central air conditioner sizes vary, and the size of the unit you choose will depend on a few things:

 How much space do you need to cool?
 Are there ceiling height restrictions?
 How much will it cost you to run it based on the size of your space?
+What is the price of an AC unit?

 Fortunately, we answer these questions and more below, so keep reading.